Understanding Malaria: Should Australians be Concerned?

-It is a disease caused by a parasite (Plasmodium) transmitted through the bite of a female Anopheles mosquito and occasionally congenitally by blood transfusion or by syringes (especially in drug users).
+Malaria is an infectious disease caused by the parasite Plasmodium, which is transmitted through the bite of a female Anopheles mosquito.
+Occasionally it is transmitted congenitally, by blood transfusion or by syringes (NSW DoH 2016).

-Australia was certified as being malaria free by the World Health Organisation in 1981.
+Australia was certified as being malaria-free by the World Health Organisation in 1981.
+(QLD DoH 2017).

 If Australia is to remain free of malaria, it is imperative that all cases are diagnosed and treated appropriately.
-If you’ve been in an area where malaria occurs within the previous 12 months and you develop a fever, you should be checked for malaria, both for your own sake and to prevent malaria getting into the community.
-Make sure you tell your doctor.
+If you’ve been in an area where malaria has occurred within the previous 12 months and you develop a fever, you should be checked for malaria, both for your own sake and to prevent malaria getting into the community.

 There are five main species of Plasmodium that cause malaria in humans.
 They differ somewhat in areas where they mainly occur, the symptoms they cause, and treatment required.

 Plasmodium falciparum causes the most serious and life-threatening illness, potentially resulting in liver or kidney failure, convulsions or coma.